AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/the-basics.md

 >[!CAUTION]
 >
->You must not change anything in the `/libs` path.
+>Vous ne devez rien modifier dans le chemin `/libs`.
 For configuration and other changes copy the item from `/libs` to `/apps` and make any changes within `/apps`.

 * `/apps`